openid/OpenYOLO-Spec/common/definitions.md

 }
 ```

-The two main differences from credentials are that:
+The two main differences from credentials are that noo authentication domain is

-- The authentication domain is not declared, as it is implicitly for use by
-  the requesting service.

-- The `password` field is renamed to `generatedPassword`, to express its
+declared, and that the `password` field is renamed to `generatedPassword`, to
-  intent more clearly.
+express its intent more clearly.

 ## Credential providers